OttoHung/docker.tutorials/README.md

 In the execution form of `CMD` and `ENTRYPOINT`, it allows users to use `["executable" "param1" "param2"]` to execute a command.
-It means there are two ways to use the execution form like:
+It means there are two ways to use the execution form:
 ```dockerfile
 CMD ["node", "dist/server.js"]
 ```